martincjespersen/DaAnonymization/README.rst

 Next up
 --------

+* Add tests for integration of custom functions
 * More comprehensive tests on larger corpus'
 * Evaluate performance of the various pipelines on larger (synthetic?) corpus'
 * Test NER models for possible bias with person entities